ReactiveCocoa/ReactiveCocoa/README.md

 ```

 Our `username` property is now bound to the value of our `usernameField` text field.

+See the [iOS sample project](https://github.com/github/ReactiveCocoa/tree/master/RACiOSDemo) for an example.

 ## Lifetime
 The point of RAC is to make your life better as a programmer.
 To that end, `RACSubscribable`'s lifetime is a little funny.